i5K-KINBRE-script-share/transcriptome-and-genome-assembly/KSU_bioinfo_lab/transcriptome_assembly_pipeline/transcriptome_assembly_LAB.md

 Cluster merged assembly with CDH.
 Putative transcripts that share 80% identity over 80% of the length are clustered and the longest transcript is printed in the clustered fasta file.
 This step will also generate assembly metrics and summarize the cleaning step results.

         bash ~/de_novo_transcriptome/cell_line_qsubs/cell_line_qsubs_cluster_and_qc.sh

+###Why so many assemblies?

+The authors of the Oases-M publication compare various single k-mer assemblies and a merged multiple k-mer assembly for transcript completeness, overall sensitivity, etc. These results show the tradeoff between sensitivity of shorter k-mers (producing longer transcripts and/or more of the rare transcripts but more error-ridden transcripts) and specificity of longer k-mers (shorter transcripts and/or fewer of the rare transcripts but more accurate assemblies).

+The authors also determine Oases-M is more sensitive and less specific than Trinity.
+Additionally, they make the case that de novo assemblies may be even lower quality, in comparison to reference-based assemblies, than suggested by the Trinity paper because the gene set used there excluded rare transcripts.
+Of course increased depth of coverage can increase both assembly sensitivity and specificity.

+Here are the basic steps outlined in the paper:
+I) Run assembler at several k-mer lengths (sensitive (smaller k ) higher quality (larger k)) Velvet- makes unique contigs (analogous to the inchworm from Trinity); the user makes several assemblies with various k-mer lengths
+ Oases- clusters unitigs into "loci" (analogous to chrysalis) and constructs transcript "isoforms" (analogous to butterfly) II) Merge these assemblies

+We have added raw read cleaning with Prinseq as a preprocessing step.
+Basecalling errors in reads increase the complexity of final de bruijn graphs and can erroneously fragment or increase redundancy in the final assembly.
+We also used Prinseq to deduplicate identical reads because these do not add information to the assembly but take the assembly time and memory to process.

+We have also used CDHit to cluster similar putative transcripts because even with the Oases merge step de novo assemblies tend to be highly redundant.
+Clustering means that we can utilize our merged assembly when the goal is to find isoforms or members of a gene family and the clustered assembly to estimate expression more at the gene level.

+###Evaluate your results